minvws/nl-covid19-notification-app-backend/README.md

 The build and package pipeline for this project is implemented as a set of batch scripts.
 These scripts can be executed on a development machine without arguments or via a build server (Jenkins, Azure Devops) without the need to lock-in the build process to one specific vendor.
 This should also make it easier to build older versions of the server because all of the logic required to build is committed to version control.

-To run the scripts you must have following installed and assessible in your path:
+To run the scripts you must have following installed and accessible in your path:

 * 7zip